 The Definition of an Espresso

 Considering every recipe following will include this common ingredient, let’s first define the baseline.
 What is espresso?
 An espresso is a concentrated shot of coffee brewed by pulling pressurized near-boiling hot water through finely ground coffee grounds in under thirty seconds.
+It doesn’t require an expensive espresso machine to make a great cup of espresso you can easily find a workable machined for under 300 dollars.

 A typical espresso shot is one ounce, aromatic, and packed with caffeine.